adni03/ROI/Report.md

 * `COMPLETION`: Completion rate according to family income bracket, gender, etc.

 #### Categories/Features Selected:
-We filtered out a subset of the features available for our usecase.
+We filtered out a subset of the features available for our use case.
 This selection was done in two ways.
-First, we looked at the comprehensive data dictionary provided by the dataset owners and compiled a list of features that at first glance seemed relevant and interesting to explore.
+First, we looked at the comprehensive data dictionary provided by the dataset owners and compiled a list of features that at first glance that seemed relevant and interesting to explore.
 These features belonged to the first eight categories in the above list.

 On performing exploratory analysis, we discovered that the data was quite messy and rather incomplete, with over half of the rows missing important data in some cases.
 To expand the set of working features, we looped through the features in the categories and identified ones with at most 20% missing data and added them to our working dataset.
 To compensate for the missing data in a few crucial features, we incorporated an additional source of data obtained from [GitHub](https://github.com/lux-org/lux-datasets/blob/master/data/college.csv).
 We also added latitude and longitude information for each of the universities obtained from a dataset that mapped ZIP codes to their corresponding values.
 With this, our tally of features came up to 74.